Opportunities to Lead

 There are also two School Councillors for the Hawks and two School Councillors representing the Kestrels and Eagles.

-In October 2019, our Eco Councillors visited the Avening Community Cafe where they gave a presentation on the impact of palm oil and helped the cafe choose palm oil free snacks to sell.
+Our Eco Councillors visited the Avening Community Cafe where they gave a presentation on the impact of palm oil and helped the cafe choose palm oil free snacks to sell.
 We were even recorded by Radio Gloucestershire!

 At Avening Primary School we have four house teams: Mars, Neptune, Saturn and Jupiter.
 Leading each of our houses are our House Captains.